tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 The takeaway is that Costa Coffee didn't increase the price of their "fair trade" option because it was more expensive, they increased the price because they were convinced that consumers were willing to pay that much!

-**So what are the takeaways?**
+>**So what are the takeaways?**

->We should abandoned pro-social behavior? &#10060;
+We should abandoned pro-social behavior? &#10060;
 We should haggle the barista? &#10060;
 Seize the means of production? &#10067; &#10071;
 **Pricing is not about costs, but willingness to pay?** &#9989;

 # The Practice: Price Segmentation in Tech
 Before we get into fun examples of price discrimination, we need to discuss "consumer vs enterprise" market segments.
 In all the examples we gave, price discrimination have been about people.
-Naturally businesses are not sensitive to prices like consumers.
-Enterprises purchase goods to increase productivity for their workers (like chairs, printers, computers, etc) which increases their revenue as well.
-People purchase goods to "consume" and live with.
+Businesses differ in price sensitivity compared to people.
+Companies purchase goods or material to deliver a product or service (silicon, metals, plastics, etc) or to increase productivity (computers, office equipment, etc).
+For businesses, buying is for increasing revenue rather than personal consumption.

-Unlike humans, businesses have metrics to determine whether a purchase will increase revenue by \\$X or increase workforce happiness by Y%.
-For example, if upgrading your existing IT infrastructure could increase productivity and save time, netting the company an additional \\$1 million in revenue, how much would the company pay?
-Any reasonable amount less than \\$1 mil!
+Unlike humans, businesses can estimate the effect of a purchase and judge if its necessary.
+For example buying a new tool will increase revenue by \\$X, increase productivity by Y%, or reduce expenses by Z%.
+For example, if upgrading your existing IT infrastructure could increase productivity and save time, netting the company an additional \\$5 million in revenue, how much would the company pay?
+Any reasonable amount less than \\$5 mil!

-Understanding this difference is important because when you're in the realm of tech, products can be sold to anyone - hobbyists, start-ups, enterprises, etc. In the examples I'll describe, price discrimination is used more to charge enterprises more money, while charging regular people much less- rather than sorting their customers as "premium vs discount".
+Understanding this difference is important because when you're in the realm of tech, products can be sold to anyone - hobbyists, start-ups, enterprises, etc. A decent chunk of these examples involves charging people who use the tool more (and therefore are more willing to pay), while charging regular people much less - rather than sorting their customers as "premium vs discount".
 Although that does happen a lot.

 ##### Versioning:
 Price discrimination in tech is closely to "quality versioning" (or second degree price discrimination).
 The idea is that a business will created slightly different models of the same product, adding or removing (usually removing) features and changing the price as a result.
 The company will choose their features carefully, as they can easily separate their hobbyist vs enterprise market segments on enterprise-critical features.